SQM2021/SQM2021.github.io/_pages/travel-info/transport-information.md

 You can get Entry Kit, which contains

 * Last mile map
-* Transfer diagram how to get Conference Venue from Busan-Gimhae International Airport and Busan Station
+* Transfer diagram on how to get to conference venue from Busan-Gimhae International Airport and Busan Station
 * Useful sentences to communicate with pedestrians, taxi drivers.

 [File(pdf, 2.6MB)](/assets/files/entrykit-sqm2022.pdf){:target="_blank"}